-Cat & Dog Vaccinations
+Cat & Dog Vaccinations in Fairfax

 Humans aren’t the only mammals that need vaccines to protect them from harmful diseases—our pets need them, too.
 Just as we need protection from the flu, measles, and tetanus, our four-legged family members need to be protected from rabies, distemper, Lyme disease, and kennel cough.
 Here at Town & Country Animal Hospital in Fairfax, we consider cat and dog vaccinations to be a vital part of your pet’s healthcare regimen.